 - Scouring her underwear drawer she finally spied what she was looking for – her favourite pair of greying granny-pants, stained and hole-riddled, soft and comforting, barely elasticated after years of use.
 The perfect choice for day two of her period.

 - She tried on her third pair of jeans, flummoxed at the vast disparity between sizing.
-She was sure a twelve was much larger than this a few years ago.
+She was sure a fourteen was much larger than this a few years ago.
 She turned this way and that, viewing herself in the three-way mirror under the scorching strip lights, frowning at her reflection in disappointment.
 And, discovering that the pockets were sewn closed, she sank to the floor and wept.

 - The bikini was clearly designed by someone who had never seen a human woman before.